FriendSoftwareLabs/friendchat/README.md

 'npm install' automatically.
 Remember to kill the Presence server before running the script.

+## Branches

+* Create a new branch for each feature or patch.
+* Only finished features or patches will be merged with master.
+* All commits to master must be reviewed by atleast one person ( Espen )
+* Squash commit log on merge to master.
+Make the merge commit descriptive.
+* Dev is for fooling around.
+It will be updated from master.

+The purpose here is to keep master git log as a useful history, for things like writing patch notes and checking up on what was added when by who.

+#### Version, x.y.z

+* x is incremented when the team feels like it.
+* y is incremented when a feature is merged into master
+* z is incremented when a patch is merged into master

 ## License

 FriendChat is licenced under AGPL3